mjs227/courses/semantic-theory-25/README.md

 ## Evaluation

-Your grade for the final exam will be the entirety your grade for the course.
+Your grade for the final exam will be the entirety of your grade for the course.